Éric de Rothschild: Early life

-Éric de Rothschild was born on 3 October 1940 in New York City.
-His father was Alain de Rothschild.
+Éric de Rothschild was born on 3 October 1940 in New York City, the son of Mary Chauvin du Treuil and Alain de Rothschild.
+His mother had fled to the United States while pregnant during World War II while his father remained behind and ended up as a German prisoner of war.
 His uncle was Élie de Rothschild.

 Career

 He took over the management of Château Lafite Rothschild from his uncle in 1973 and turned it from a "traditional, perhaps not precise, instrument to an artistic, professional one", a move that enabled the vineyard to remain competitive during the 1980s when international wines became more competitive.
-In 1984, he bought the vineyard château Rieussec.
+In 1984, he bought the vineyard Château Rieussec.

 In 1982, he was managing the de Rothschild bank in Paris with his cousin David René de Rothschild when it was nationalized by François Mitterrand's government.

 He is the chairman of the UK Private Banking & Trust.
 He is on the supervisory board of Paris Orléans, which manages €28.3 billion of assets.
 From 1994 to 2004, he managed the archives of the bank Rothschild Frères before transferring it to The Rothschild Archive.